Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Oil additives are sacrificial chemical elements that impart properties onto the oil that the underlying oil simply doesn’t have the capability to deliver.

-Air Compressor Oils tend to have more concentration of additives which act as preservatives to prevent corrosion and rusting inside the compressor.
+Air Compressor Oils tend to have more concentration of additives that act as preservatives to prevent corrosion and rusting inside the compressor.
 Additional lubrication, or “anti-wear additives” can be present in a range of air compressor oils, even some mid-range compressor oil.

 Anti-oxidation additives are some of the most important, especially with compressor oil seeing reasonably high temperatures under continuous use.
 This anti-oxidation additive helps to slow the rate of oxidation and denaturing of the oil.